 Participate

-Find your place to play.
-Provide a place to play.
+Click here to find your place to play or provide a place to play.

 Make Music Raleigh promotes the spirit of the day on local media and through community organizations and civic groups.
 Also, by signing up as a performer or a location, you’ll be highlighted on Make Music Raleigh promotional materials, including our website and social media.
 You can use these links to highlight your performance or your venue, including the chance to upload and promote your work on your matchmaking page!